doowahree/BlahsLackey/README.md

 Horrible code quality and barely any comments.
 May add comments if I get more motivation.

+# Running locally

+## Server

+Well, I have an app.json but........ don't have an easy way to run locally YET.

+## Angular client

+SOON to be coming?
+Basically you should be able to start angular client and point to production server.

 # Main format for listeners

 Each listener is under `/listeners` directory.
 All listener should be registered inside the `Listeners.py` with an